 The T-Vape 2.0 is the next iteration of Square Smoke's portable vaporizer pen.
 This evolution comes with subtle, yet significant updates that show Square Smoke is listening to customer feedback and knows how to learn from its mistakes to improve the product.

 Getting down to the basics, the T-Vape 2.0 is a portable vaporizer pen made for dry herbs.
-Where most vaporizer pens have heating coils at the bottom which combust the herbs you place inside (unless a barrier, such as glass screen filters are used), the T-Vape 2.0 has an oven-style, tube-shaped heating chamber with no exposed heating element.
+Where most vaporizer pens have vape coils at the bottom which combust the herbs you place inside (unless a barrier, such as glass screen filters are used), the T-Vape 2.0 has an oven-style, tube-shaped heating chamber with no exposed heating element.
 Instead, the chamber simply heats up (between 390°F and 420°F), causing the herbs to release vapor through conduction (direct contact).
 The premise is simple, and it's quite surprising that few vaporizer pens have caught on to this design choice.

 So, instead of smoke, you are treated to clouds of vapor which dissipate quickly, produce less odor, and are less harmful (and more comfortable) to inhale.
 How much vapor you get depends on the types of herbs you're using and the temperature you set the heating chamber to.